-We are subject to various Chinese labor laws, such as the Labor Contract Law, which, among others, limits the circumstances under which we may terminate labor contracts or hire contingent workers, and requires severance pay upon the termination of an employment contract.
-In addition, companies operating in China are generally required to contribute to labor union funds, mandatory social insurance and housing funds.
+We are subject to China Labor Contract Law, which became effective in 2008 and provides stronger protections for employees and imposes more obligations on employers.
+The Labor Contract Law places certain restrictions on the circumstances under which employers may terminate labor contracts and require economic compensation to employees upon termination of employment, among other things.
+In addition, companies operating in China are generally required to contribute to labor union funds and the mandatory social insurance and housing funds.
 Any failure by us to comply with Chinese labor and social insurance laws may subject us to late fees, fines and penalties, or cause the suspension or termination of our ability to conduct business in China, any of which could have a material and adverse effect on business, results of operations and prospects.